Clemapfel/mousetrap/docs/07_image_and_sound.md

 auto scaled = image.as_scaled(800, 600);
 ```

+Only `scaled` will be of size `800x600`, `image` has not changed.

-When scaling, we have a choice of the scaling algorithm, or *interpolation*.
-Mousetrap offers 4 choices, represented by the values of enum `InterpolationType`:
+When scaling, we have a choice of scaling algorithm, which chooses what information to fill pixels with through **interpolation**.
+Mousetrap offers 4 interpolation types, as the enum `InterpolationType`:

 + `InterpolationType::NEAREST`: nearest neighbor, no interpolation
 + `InterpolationType::BILINEAR`: linear scaling